McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 ## Resource: Geospatial_Subject_Mappings.csv

 This CSV file contains a lookup table mapping raw subject fields from the Scholars GeoPortal records to the list of current subject fields available on the online repository.
+This is used when pulling the latest Scholars GeoPortal extract within Harvester.py.

 ## Resource: Master.csv